Thank you for committing to #ROCKTHECHOP

 1 in 2 Australian men and women will be diagnosed with cancer by the age of 85.

 In the 1980s, the cancer survival rate was less than 50%.
-Today, almost seven in 10 Australians will survive for at least five years after a cancer diagnosis.
+Today, there is a 70% survival rate for Australians diagnosed with cancer.

 61,000 Australians have been saved in the past 20 years thanks to cancer research.